A former soldier who saved a puppy from Syrian rubble has been reunited with the dog after seven months apart.

 She soon became part of the team, joining them on tasks.

 "It was always someone's job [to look after Barrie].
-If something went wrong, you would grab Barrie and draft straight to the car."
+If something went wrong, you would grab Barrie."

 Barrie also helped the team cope with their mental health, distracting them from life in Syria.